iamgabrielma/iamgabrielma.github.io/apps/cringedin.md

 Ever wonder how people turn “I had a coffee” into a 12-paragraph post about leadership and growth?

-Meet CringePost, the AI-powered post generator that transforms your everyday thoughts into ultra-professional, buzzword-loaded, executive-ready content.
+Meet CringedIn, the AI-powered post generator that transforms your everyday thoughts into ultra-professional, buzzword-loaded, executive-ready content.
 The kind of stuff you’d expect to see trending on socials.
 Now you can become the thought leader you never asked to be.

 Whether you’re:
 · Napping